paybondpaybond

 Authentication

-Every request to Harbor or Gateway must carry one of the following:
+Every protected request to Harbor or Gateway must carry one of the following:

-1. A session Bearer JWT minted by the Gateway login endpoints (POST /v1/auth/login, POST /v1/auth/sso/*).
-Used by the admin console and by browser-originated workflows.
+1. A session Bearer JWT minted by the Gateway sign-in endpoints (POST /v1/public/auth/login/start + POST /v1/public/auth/challenges/verify, or POST /v1/auth/sso/*).
+Used by the admin console and browser-originated workflows.

 3. A dedicated download JWT (aud = paybond-audit-export-download) for signed bundle downloads.
 Issued alongside the create/get responses for audit exports and must not be mixed with session tokens.

 In every case the token carries a tid claim (tenant realm) that is the authorization identity.
 Unauthenticated identifiers in the request body (tenant_id, org_id) are treated only as hints and must match the token.
-Kit SDKs do this automatically through ServiceAccountHarborSession; when calling the HTTP surfaces directly from another language, you are responsible for attaching Authorization: Bearer … and — where required — the x-tenant-id header that must match tid.
+Kit SDKs do this automatically.
+When calling the HTTP surfaces directly, you are responsible for attaching Authorization: Bearer … and, where required, the matching x-tenant-id header.

 Versioning